 El Hierro is off the beaten path.
-It is the smallest and least visited of the Canary Islands and while it boasts some of the best hiking around, many of its accommodations are humble and more rustic compared to the resorts of its better-known neighbors.
+It is the smallest and least visited of the Canary Islands, and while it boasts some of the best hiking around, many of its accommodations are humble and more rustic compared to the resorts of its better-known neighbors.
 El Hierro also happens to be the youngest of the Canaries, a very spry 100 million years old, made evident by its chiseled and rough-hewn topography.
 Only 167 hectares of vines remain on El Hierro, yet despite this fact, it boasts the greatest genetic and clonal diversity of vines in all of the Canaries.
-For these reasons Rayco Fernández, one of the founding members of Puro Rofe in Lanzarote was drawn to El Hierro convinced that this little known islands had a bright future.
+For these reasons, Rayco Fernández, one of the founding members of Puro Rofe in Lanzarote, was drawn to El Hierro, convinced that these little-known islands had a bright future.

-As with the rest of the Canaries, this is largely a maritime and volcanic terroir but due to its location just off the coast of Africa it is protected from excessive heat by the ocean and a semi-permanent high-pressure system known as the Azores High.
+As with the rest of the Canaries, this is largely a maritime and volcanic terroir, but due to its location just off the coast of Africa, it is protected from excessive heat by the ocean and a semi-permanent high-pressure system known as the Azores High.
 Before the Spanish settled these islands in the 15th century, they were largely forested.
-As a result, there is a fair amount of organic material in the soils with volcanic sands mixing with clays.
-The uplifting which created the Canaries brought the ancient seabed above sea level so you can also find limestone bedrock mixed with volcanic.
+As a result, there is a fair amount of organic material in the soils, with volcanic sands mixing with clays.
+In addition, the uplifting which created the Canaries brought the ancient seabed above sea level, so you can also find limestone bedrock mixed with volcanic.

 As with his project in Lanzarote, Rayco and his oenologist in El Hierro, Pablo Matallana, make a village level red and white.
-The Blanco is from a range of elevations, exposures, and varieties but is based primarily on Verdijadiego Blanco (the local name for the Diego variety), and Listán Blanco, with dwindling amounts of Babosa Blanco, Gual, Pedro Ximénez, among many others.
-It is aged in tank, Stockinger foudre, and a few neutral 300L French oak barrels that not completely topped-up to ensure the development of flor.
+The Blanco is from a range of elevations, exposures, and varieties but is based primarily on Verdijadiego Blanco (the local name for the Diego variety) and Listán Blanco, with dwindling amounts of Babosa Blanco, Gual, Pedro Ximénez, among many others.
+It is aged in tank, Stockinger foudre, and a few neutral 300L French oak barrels that are not completely topped up to ensure the development of flor.
 The Tinto comes from the semi-arid region around El Pinar.
 It is a blend of Listán Negro with smaller amounts of Vijariego Negro and Listán Prieto.
-There are undoubtedly a few other varieties in very small quantities as well since this wine is sourced from ancient ungrafted vineyards.
+There are undoubtedly a few other varieties in the mix since this wine is sourced from ancient ungrafted vineyards.
 The Tinto is aged entirely in tank.

 In addition to the two village wines, Rayco and Pablo currently make two single-vineyard wines.
 John Stone comes from a parcel called Piedra Juan.
 This is a sixty-year-old vineyard planted with Verdijadiego Blanco and Listán Blanco on a steep slope at the foot of the escarpment south of Frontera.
 Gran Cruz del Calvario comes from the terraces surrounding the Finca los Valles, Bimbache’s winery in Valverde.
 About the same age as Piedra Juan, this site is planted largely with Verdijadiego with smaller amounts of Listán Blanco, Gual, Babosa Blanco, and Forastera Blanca.
 Both parcel wines are aged in neutral 300L French oak barrels, John Stone under a veil of flor and Clavario topped-up.